Doctoral Program

 Marva Goodson - Vanderbilt University

-Ka Wai Li - Rutgers University
+Ka Wai Li - Rutgers University2018Giovanni Circo - University of New Haven

 Lauren Magee - Indiana University School of Medicine

-Robert Peacock - Florida International University
+Robert Peacock - Florida International University2017Michael Cassidy - Niagara University

 Jina Lee - Grand Valley State University